 Summary

 I had low expectations going into our stay at Disney Santa Fe, but it was a clean and pleasant stay and much better than I thought it was going to be.
-Yes, there are parts of the resort that need a touch up of paint here and there, but it's largely in good condition.
-It's a small step below Disney Sequoia Lodge and Disney Hotel Cheyenne, but if you or your little ones love the Car movies, I think this will be a hit.
-As I am not a Cars film fan myself, so nothing is drawing me back here, I would rather stay at Disney Sequoia Lodge or Disney Hotel Cheyenne, but if the price is a good amount cheaper, I'd have no issue staying here again.
+Yes, there are parts of the resort that needs a touch-up of paint here and there, but it's largely in good condition.
+It's a small step below Disney Sequoia Lodge and Disney Hotel Cheyenne for sure, but if you or your little ones love the Car movies, I think this will be a hit.
+I would rather stay at Disney Sequoia Lodge or Disney Hotel Cheyenne, but if the price is a good amount cheaper, I'd have no issue staying at Disney Santa Fe again.